Even during Covid restrictions, one group gathering was allowed to continue, and for a good reason.

 Our prized Oregon spotted frog (Rana pretiosa) is a communal breeder, and every spring we are fortunate to have them breeding at Billy Frank Jr. Nisqually National Wildlife Refuge.

-I have been monitoring this federally-listed frog for the last few years and I want to share why “Frog Season” is my favorite time of the year.
+I have been monitoring this federally-listed frog (endangered in Washington State) for the last few years and I want to share why “Frog Season” is my favorite time of the year.

 Each winter/spring, I slip on my waders (and often a rain jacket too) and head to the wetlands to visit this frog’s historic breeding pools to look and listen for “spotties.”